 I usually suggest that we start with 60-minute talking therapy sessions.
 All AIT sessions are 90-minutes in duration.

-I charge £80 for couple therapy, which are always 90 minute sessions.
+I charge £80 for couple or family therapy, which are always 90-minute sessions.

-I have some spaces available at a concessionary rate for those who are in receipt of benefits, to students and to those who are retired.
+I have some spaces available at a concessionary rate for those who are in receipt of benefits and for students.

 I do not charge for sessions that are cancelled provided that 48 hours notice has been given.